ryantd42/NY-Legislative-Git/2023/A6426B-2023/bill.md

   Section 1.
-Notwithstanding any other provision of law to the contrary, the assessor of the county of Nassau is hereby authorized to accept from New York Jesus Baptist Church an application  for  exemption  from  real property  taxes  pursuant  to section 420-a and 462 of the real property tax law with respect to the 2022-2023 assessment roll  for  all  of  the 2022-2023  school taxes and all of the 2023 general taxes for the parcel owned by such organization located at  167  Willis  Avenue,  village  of Mineola,  town  of North Hempstead, county of Nassau, otherwise known as Nassau county tax map section 09, block 411, lot 06640.
+Notwithstanding any other provision of law to the contrary, the assessor of the county of Nassau is hereby authorized to accept from New York Jesus Baptist Church an application  for  exemption  from  real property  taxes  pursuant  to section 420-a of the real property tax law with respect to the 2022-2023 assessment roll for all of  the  2022-2023 school  taxes  and all of the 2023 general taxes for the parcel owned by such organization located at 167 Willis Avenue, village of Mineola, town of North Hempstead, county of Nassau, otherwise known as  Nassau  county tax  map  section 09, block 411, lot 06640.
 If accepted, the application shall be reviewed as if it had been received on or  before  the  taxable status date established for such assessment roll.
   If  satisfied  that  such  organization would otherwise be entitled to such exemption  if  such  organization  had  filed  an  application  for exemption  by  the  appropriate  taxable status date, the assessor, upon